-Here are the album reviews I wrote for the April issue of EL Magazine, which was distributed in Tokyo on Monday.
+Here are the movie reviews I wrote for the November issue of EL Magazine, which was distributed in Tokyo last Friday.